 4. Partnering with Another Business

 Thanks to their vast understanding of anatomy, physiology, and musculoskeletal conditions, physical therapists can be valuable partners to any business in the health and wellness space.
 Plus, partnering with a local gym or fitness studio is a great way to gain immediate access to potential patients as well as establish a niche that sets your practice apart from the competition.
-That’s precisely what Kaci Monroe, PT, DPT, owner of River Bend Physical Therapy & Preventative Care, aimed to do when she partnered with a local gym.“Being part of the athletic club has brought so many clients,” Monroe explains here.
+That’s precisely what Kaci Monroe, PT, DPT, owner of River Bend Physical Therapy & Preventative Care, aimed to do when she partnered with a local gym.
+“Being part of the athletic club has brought so many clients,” Monroe explains in this post.
 “I’m surviving right now on word-of-mouth alone.
 I haven’t even marketed to MDs yet because I haven’t had a need to.
 I’m full every week.”

 Partnering with a gym can be incredibly lucrative, but there are also some special liability precautions to consider when doing so.
 As we mention in this post, “if the therapist’s qualifications include the skills necessary to administer aid in an emergency situation or detect early risk factors for certain health issues, then he or she could be held legally accountable for failing to do so.”
 That said, the law does not hold non-medical professionals and technicians—such as massage therapists and personal trainers—to the same level of liability.
 So, it’s crucial that you cover your legal bases should you choose to go down this path.